c4arl0s/8Remotes/README.md

 $
 ```

-This will not output anything, since we haven't altered our data-base since Mary cloned it, In other words, our history hasn't **diverged** - **we are just behind by a commit**.
+**This will not output anything, since we haven't altered our data-base since Mary cloned it, In other words, our history hasn't diverged - we are just behind by a commit**.

 # 	* [Merge Mary's Changes](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-Let's approve Mary's changes and integrate them into our own **master** branch.
+**Let's approve Mary's changes and integrate them into our own master branch**.

 ```console
 Sat Jun 06 ~/iOS/RysGitTutorialRepository